June 12, 2021 – Saturday

 - Given the potent toxicity of Lead, we should strive to eliminate Leaded items from our life whether or not any scientific body has been able to definitively demonstrate a potential risk of exposure for that specific type of item, given either normal regular use as intended or any potential exposure resulting from a single use.

-- We should avoid any potential sources of Lead because we cannot count on manufacturers/importers/distributors to evaluate or understand potential health impacts of the products they make (like this singing bowl) because doing so would likely negatively impact their bottom line.
+- We should avoid any potential sources of Lead because we cannot count on manufacturers/ importers/ distributors to evaluate or understand the potential health impacts of the products they make (like this singing bowl), as doing so would likely negatively impact their bottom line.

-Of course – as Upton Sinclair famously pointed out, it is often in their interest (as a manufacturer) for a company to not know or understand these things… and, as such, most of this (the presence of so many different heavy metal toxicants in consumer goods in use in our homes today) is not regulated at all — because there is no agency or business that would financially benefit [or not be financially negatively impacted] from confirming whether or not a particular Leaded brass item (or other high-Lead content item) might cause harm – when used “as intended” [and separately — when used, as could reasonably be anticipated, by a child, were they to handle the object (regardless of the maker’s ostensible “intended consumer” of the product)].
+Of course — as Upton Sinclair famously pointed out — it is often in their interest (as a manufacturer) for a company to not know or understand these things.
+And, as such, most of this — the presence of so many different heavy metal toxicants in consumer goods in use in our homes today — is not regulated at all because there is no agency or business that would financially benefit (or not be financially negatively impacted) from confirming whether or not a particular Leaded brass item (or other high-Lead content items) might cause harm when used “as intended.”
+And, separately when used as could reasonably be anticipated, by a child, were they to handle or otherwise interact with the object (regardless of the maker’s ostensible “intended consumer” of the product).

-So again (in the words of another scientist/researcher in my film, Mark Pokras) together we should strive for a world where the policy is that “Thou shalt not use Lead in anything” – and the best way to get from here to there is to start eliminating consumer goods from our lives that we know to have unsafe levels of Lead.
-[And perhaps – we can at least hope – this will eventually eliminate the market for these products, which may (in turn) lead to manufacturers ceasing the creation of Lead-containing products.]
+The best way to get from here to there is to start eliminating consumer goods from our lives that we know to have unsafe levels of Lead.
+And perhaps (we can at least hope) this will eventually eliminate the market for these products, which may in turn push manufacturers to cease the creation of Lead-containing products.

-As always, thank you for reading and for sharing my posts.
-Please let me know if you have any questions and I will do my best to answer them as soon as I have a moment.
+As always, thank you for reading and for sharing Lead Safe Mama articles with your friends and communities.
+Please let me know if you have any questions and I will do my best to answer them as soon as I have a (kid-free) moment.

 Tamara Rubin